Skip to main contentSkip to navigation

 How much does SSD firmware recovery cost?

-SSD firmware recoveries at Rossmann Repair Group start at $300.
-The final cost depends on the controller family and the condition of the NAND flash.
+At Rossmann Repair Group, SATA SSD firmware recoveries run $600–$900 & NVMe firmware recoveries run $900–$1,200.
+The final cost depends on the controller family & the condition of the NAND flash.
 We provide a firm quote after a free evaluation.
 No data, no charge.

 Our Austin lab operates on a transparency-first model.
 We use industry-standard recovery tools, including PC-3000 and DeepSpar, combined with strict environmental controls to make sure your hard drive is handled safely and properly.
 This approach allows us to serve clients nationwide with consistent technical standards.